Home insurance company bankruptcy: What happens next

 Homeowners in areas at high risk of hurricanes, tornadoes, wildfires, and other natural disasters have seen their rates skyrocket or been dropped by their home insurance company altogether.
 To get your home protected again, our expert home insurance agents at Policygenius can walk you through alternatives to traditional home insurance to help you find a policy at the lowest price possible — whether that's through surplus lines carriers, regional insurers, or your state’s FAIR plan.

-Home insurance companies can go out of business for a variety of reasons.
+Home insurance companies go out of business for a variety of reasons.
 Whether an insurance company was bought by a competitor, mismanaged its budget, or faced an unprecedented number of claims that left it bankrupt, going under is always a possibility for an insurer.

-And it’s becoming more and more common in states at high risk of severe weather — including California, Texas, Florida, and Louisiana — where billions of dollars in claims have caused several companies to go under.
+And it’s becoming more common in states at high risk of severe weather — including California, Texas, Florida, and Louisiana — where billions of dollars in claims caused several companies to go under.
 In Florida alone, 11 home insurance companies went bankrupt over the last two years.
 And more than eight home insurers in Louisiana went broke in 2022.

 Key takeaways